-Other interesting artifacts and relics from the past at the McGill Drugstore include band uniforms from both the White Pine County grade and high schools.
-Best of all, the McGill Drugstore claims one of just three working soda fountains in White Pine County.
-Although the original fountain was destroyed in a 1930 fire, it has since been rebuilt and now features a distinctive terracotta tile bar.
+Other interesting artifacts and relics to browse through include the marching band uniforms from both of the White Pine County grade and high schools, as well as yearbooks dating back to the 1940s.
+Best of all, the McGill Drugstore claims one of a mere three working soda fountains in White Pine County.
+Although the original fountain was destroyed in a 1930 fire, it has since been rebuilt and currently features a distinctive terracotta tile bar.

-Ultimately, the McGill Drugstore will become a free, public museum dedicated to preserving the era of small town soda fountains, drugstores and pharmacies.
+The McGill Drugstore is a free, public museum dedicated to preserving the era of small town soda fountains, drugstores and pharmacies.
 For now, the store is open for private tours upon request.
+A delightful time capsule, the McGill Drugstore is no-brainer when touring the interesting White Pine County!